Saed-Ismail/Pipeline-repo/README.md

-# Pipeline Repo
+# DevOps Project – Saed Ismail
-# 🚀 DevOps Portfolio Project
+This project demonstrates infrastructure automation, CI/CD, monitoring, and more.

 A full-cycle DevOps project that demonstrates Infrastructure as Code (IaC), containerization, CI/CD automation, cloud deployment, monitoring, and observability using modern DevOps tools.